-The panel of judges reserves the right to make awards only to contestants whose collections are considered to be of exceptional quality.
-The first prize brings an award of $3,000, second prize $1,500, and third prize $750.
+- The panel of judges reserves the right to make awards only to contestants whose collections are considered to be of exceptional quality.
+First prize is awarded $3,000, second prize $1,500, and third prize $750.

-Winners will also be invited to participate in an awards ceremony in April and to lend representative books or works of art to an exhibition at the library.
+- Winners will be invited to participate in an awards ceremony in April and to lend representative books or works of art to an exhibition at the library.

-The prize, which is to encourage student interest in collecting, was established by Melvin R. Seiden, A.B.
+- The prize, which encourages student interest in collecting, was established by Melvin R. Seiden, A.B.
 '52, L.L.B.
 '55.

-- To be eligible, collections must have been formed by and be owned by the contestant.
+- To be eligible, collections must be formed and be owned by the contestant.